microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

 ## Network Adapter

 Network speed is often a hidden culprit of poor performance.
-Finding the root cause to poor performance is often difficult.
-Often times the source of issues can come from videoconferencing, transaction data, network backups, recreational videos.
+Finding the root cause to poor network performance is often difficult.
+The source of issues can originate from bandwidth hogs such as videoconferencing, transaction data, network backups, recreational videos.

 Packet loss is another area that contributes to poor performance.
 It occurs when packets fail to reach their destination, either by errors in the data